Use your turkey carcass and this tutorial on how to make turkey stock in a slow cooker to make homemade turkey stock.

 Each year, I save my turkey bones and use them to make turkey stock in a slow cooker.

-On Thanksgiving day my husband cleans the meat off the turkey and I put the bones in a large Crock Pot and make turkey stock.
+On Thanksgiving day my husband cleans the meat off the turkey.
+I put the bones in a large Crock-Pot and make turkey stock.
 I use the turkey stock along with the other leftovers to make dinner for several days after Thanksgiving, including:

 Making turkey stock in a slow cooker is very easy.
-It is also extremely frugal since you already have the bones and they don’t go to waste.
+It is also extremely frugal – you already have the bones and they don’t go to waste.

 How to Make Turkey Stock in a Slow Cooker:

-Remove as much of the meat as you can from the turkey and place in a slow cooker.
-If you don’t have a large oval Crock-Pot or if you have a very large turkey, you will need to break the bones to get them to fit.
+Remove as much of the meat as you can from the turkey and place it in a slow cooker.
+If you don’t have a large oval Crock-Pot or if you have a very large turkey, you will need to break the bones to get them to fit in the slow cooker.